-Future residential and mixed use developments are expected to concentrate along the Foothill Boulevard corridor, the sewered portion of the city.
-Virtually all of the future residential development for fulfilling the RHNA is expected to be accommodated along the Foothill Boulevard corridor.
+Virtually all of the future residential development for fulfilling the RHNA is expected to be accommodated along the Foothill Boulevard corridor, which is the sewered portion of the city.
 However, lack of sewer availability continues to be a constraint on overall development outside areas served by sewers.